isx45128227/MongoVsPostgres/documentacio.md

     * How can we solve this?
-Just adding Indexs on both interfaces and seeing if they improve their performance.
+Just adding Indexs on both interfaces and see if they improve their performance.

         #### Postgres